 The purpose of this report is to provide an annual analysis of the water quality in the lake for the past year.
 Rend Lake is located in Franklin and Jefferson Counties of southern Illinois.
 The dam is located on the Big Muddy River, 103.7 miles upstream from its confluence with the Mississippi River and approximately 3 miles northwest of Benton, Illinois.
 At pool elevation 405, the lake has a water surface area of 18,900 acres, shoreline of 162 miles and is 13 miles long.
-Two sub-impoundment dams located on the Big Muddy and Casey Fork tributaries in the upper reaches of the lake.
+Two sub-impoundment dams are located on the Big Muddy and Casey Fork tributaries in the upper reaches of the lake.
 The State of Illinois is responsible for managing and maintaining these sub-impoundment dams.
 These dams are operated to maximize wildlife management and development.
 The lake is also a source for a public water supply.

-The water of Rend Lake and the downstream river channel is generally good.
+The water of Rend Lake and the downstream river channel is generally good or within acceptable limits as recommended by the state of Illinois.
 The lake is a shallow reservoir susceptible to high winds.
 These conditions prevent the lake from stratifying for long periods during the summer months.